as1605/CampusHack2021/README.md

 # Campus Hackathon 2021

+## Meet Our Brand New Bot CodeAssist- The most powerful bot of the 21st century

 ## To Host our Bot:
 You need to install a number of packages:
 * `pip install discord`